Fire and rescue services

 There have been instances of flash flooding outside of the rainy season.
 In May, an estimated 1,785 tourists were evacuated due to flash flooding in Petra.

-Dust storms can also occur in Jordan at short notice.
+Dust storms can also occur at short notice.
 The decreased visibility can be dangerous while driving, and the storms can also aggravate pre-existing allergies or respiratory conditions.

 If a natural disaster or severe weather happens: